pattherogue/Python-OOP-Exercise/README.md

 ## Overview

-This project contains two main functionalities: a serial number generator and a word finder that reads words from a file and returns random words.
-The `SerialGenerator` class provides a way to generate unique serial numbers, while the `WordFinder` class allows for retrieving random words from a text file.
-An extended `SpecialWordFinder` class filters out comments and blank lines from the file.
+This project features two key functionalities implemented in Python: a serial number generator and a word finder.
+The SerialGenerator class enables the creation of unique serial numbers, while the WordFinder class reads words from a text file and returns random selections.
+Additionally, the SpecialWordFinder class extends this functionality by filtering out comments and blank lines from the file, ensuring that only meaningful words are retrieved.

 ## Project Structure